CZ-NIC/django-pain/README.rst

 ------------

 You need to add ``django_pain.apps.DjangoPainConfig`` to your ``INSTALLED_APPS``.
-In order for user interface to work, you also need to add django admin site.
+In order for user interface to work, you also need to add the Django admin site.
-See `django docs`__ for detailed description.
+See `Django docs`__ for detailed description.

 __ https://docs.djangoproject.com/en/dev/ref/contrib/admin/